Two Cornell Students Interview Panorama Founder and CEO, Jane Wu, for Insightful Article.

-When Jane first moved to the US in 2005 to pursuit her masters degree, life was entirely
+When Jane first moved to the US in 2005 to pursue her master’s degree, life was entirely

 different from what she was used to.
 Although vibrant and growing, Charlotte represented life in the American suburbia much more than it did a bustling, sleepless metropolis.
 Without a car, the tiny radius accessible by foot delineated life’s confines, and Jane’s daily routine became, at times, linear: school and home; day in and day out.

-Jane’s earliest learning experiences within finance and banking, although seemingly distinct from real estate, forever cemented Charlotte as her hometown and set the foundations for her future enterprises with entrepreneurship and real estate.
+Jane’s earliest learning experiences within finance and banking, although seemingly distinct from real estate, forever cemented Charlotte as her hometown and set the foundation for her future enterprises with entrepreneurship and real estate.

 The Crisis and the Opportunity

 Work that would have enjoyed the attention of multiple analysts now fell on Jane’s shoulders alone, but with that responsibility came the luxury of experience and exposure.
-A few years after graduation, Jane already began covering a $3 billion portfolio almost independently.
-Through these substantial deals ranging any where from $150 to $600 million, Jane gathered truly incredible experiences studying countless real estate projects.
+A few years after graduation, Jane began covering a $3 billion portfolio almost independently.
+Through these substantial deals ranging from $150 to $600 million, Jane gathered truly incredible experience studying countless real estate projects.